jai-imageio/jai-imageio-jpeg2000/README.md

 module.

-There is **NO FURTHER DEVELOPMENT** in this repository; any commits here are just to keep the build working with recent versions of Maven/Java.
+There is **NO FURTHER DEVELOPMENT** in this repository; any commits here are just to keep the build working with recent versions of Maven/Java and to fix regressions against previous releases.

 If you are not concerned about GPL compatibility or source code availability, you might instead want to use